Two Types of Underpinning

 Concrete piers are either pre-casted and installed or cast in place at the foundation location.
 They are meant for highly-compressed areas and their essential purpose is to create a new foundation level.
 Given the fact that concrete piers are consistently between two-to-three feet in length, there is a chance they can be installed via tunneling.
 Their short length makes them cheaper than other piering materials.

 But, here’s the catch…

-Cheaper is good; however, the lower cost comes with reason.
-Concrete is of course an extremely strong material, but because concrete piers are relatively short and can only be driven into the ground a short way, the pressure of the soil within the foundation may cause the concrete piers to shift over time.
+Cheaper is good; however, the lower cost comes with a reason.
+Concrete is, of course, an extremely strong material, but because concrete piers are relatively short and can only be driven into the ground a short way, the pressure of the soil within the foundation may cause the concrete piers to shift over time.
 They should still stay in place for a good 20 years, but you may run into another foundation issue eventually.